 Why Rare Earth Recycling Is Important

-There are 17 elements that make up rare earth metals.
+17 elements make up rare earth metals.
 While we’ve known about many of them for decades and centuries now, they only became important to the global economy with the rise of technology.
 Their importance comes from their role in microchips, magnets, batteries, and catalysts.

-Their rareness is a slight misnomer, as these elements can be found all over the world.
+Their rareness is a slight misnomer, as you can find these elements all over the world.
 However, the difficulty comes when you try to extract them in usable quantities.
 Nearly all of the 17 elements are only found connected to other minerals.
 Isolating them requires mining a significant amount of terrain.
-Then their separation, at the current moment, requires the use of environmentally toxic acids.
+Then, their separation requires the use of environmentally toxic acids.
 To produce usable quantities, mining and processing companies create tons and tons of pollution.

 Reducing this pollution is important both for the health of the environment and for the health of the people living near the mines or processing centers.
 For every ton of rare earth recycled, tens of tons of raw earth can remain in the ground.
 In addition, that means those rare earths don’t go on to pollute the environment when dumped into landfills.

 The process of recycling rare earth metals is currently in its relative infancy.
 Up until the explosion of technology use, and the advent of electric cars, the demand simply wasn’t there.
 That’s changing.
 As the realization that we only have a finite supply of these materials, and an ever-expanding use of them, set in, there’s been a significant uptick in demand.